tezos/tezos-mirror/docs/developer/testing.rst

    In general, regression testing aims to detect the re-introduction of previously identified bugs.
 It can also refer to a coarse-grained type of testing where the output of a test execution is compared to a pre-recorded log of expected output.
-Tezos uses tests that bugs are not re-introduced, but in this document we use regression testing to refer to the second meaning.
+We here use "regression testing" to refer to the second meaning.
 Property testing / Fuzzing
    Both property testing and fuzzing test code with automatically generated inputs.
 Property testing is